California Scottish Rite Foundation: Honored with the Public Service Award

 Continuing the Mission

-Recognition from the California Speech-Language-Hearing Association highlights the importance of collaboration between philanthropic organizations, universities, and clinicians working together to address childhood communication disorders.
+Recognition from the California Speech-Language-Hearing Association highlights the importance of collaboration between philanthropic organizations, universities, and clinicians.
+Together, they address childhood communication disorders.

 For the California Scottish Rite Foundation, the mission remains clear: expand access to high-quality speech-language therapy and empower children with the communication skills they need to succeed in school and in life.

-Through RiteCare programs and partnerships across the state, the Foundation continues to pursue that mission by providing services that change lives and strengthen communities.
+Through RiteCare programs and partnerships across the state, the Foundation continues to pursue that mission.
+We provide services that change lives and strengthen communities.